 Our pieces are hand crafted and hand finished to provide the unique LA MAISON look and may vary in measurement and finishing colour.
 We do not consider minor measurement difference or slight colour variations flaws.
 As timber is a natural product, each piece may be different and vary over time with exposure to light and use.
 Natural imperfections are normal and may include knots, grain and surface texture and distressed highlights in different areas.
 Please refer to the below categories for information on how to care for your LA MAISON pieces.

-The nature of our items evoke an aged appearance achieved by hand, colour and size variations can be found.
-Each item is made from wood products, the curved elements including the legs are carved by hand using traditional cabinet making techniques and any imperfections are characteristics of the item should be celebrated.
-A wax polish is applied by hand, over the surface to create an aged finish that is unique from one item to another.
+The nature of our items evokes an aged appearance achieved by hand, colour and size variations can be found.
+Each item is made from wood products, elements including the legs are carved by hand using traditional cabinet making techniques and any imperfections are characteristics of the item and should be celebrated.
+A water based sealer is applied by hand, over the surface to create a finish that may be unique from one item to another.
 Dust or wipe clean with a cloth dampened with water once a week.
 Be sure not to leave water spots on the surface.
 These water spots will dry and could possibly leave permanent marks.
 Keep furniture away from heating and air conditioning sources to prevent loss of moisture.
 Keep furniture out of direct sunlight.
 Use felt backing on all accessories to prevent scratches.
-Use placemats & hot pads under hot serving dishes and coasters under all beverages.
+Use placemats, hot pads under hot serving dishes and coasters under all beverages.